chloehudzik/workfront-learn.en/help/workfront-dam/system-setup/brand-connect-brand-portal-introduction.md

 ---
-title: How to Navigate the Brand Portal in [!UICONTROL DAM]
+title: Navigate the Brand Portal in [!UICONTROL Workfront DAM]
 description: Learn how to access the Brand Portal in [!UICONTROL Workfront DAM], create folders, set expiration dates on individual assets, and edit asset settings.
 activity: use
 feature: Digital Content and Documents